Robert Bolling: Career

 On October 2, 1660, at the age of fourteen, Bolling arrived in the colony of Virginia.

 As a successful merchant, possibly originally sponsored by Thomas Batte, Bolling was a part owner of a ship by the 1670s.
 Bolling used headrights from importing indentured servants or enslaved people to acquire land.
 His first surviving land patent dates from January 1675, and Bolling eventually owned more than 5000 acres on the south side of the Appomattox River.
 Bolling was identified as a "gentleman" when he and William Randolph patented 623 acres of Warwick Swamp in 1682 for transporting 13 named people, but lacked that honorific in 1686 when he and Daniell Monaley acquired 347 acres for transporting 7 unnamed persons.
 In 1690 the General Court allowed Bolling to re-patent land previously granted to other men who failed to develop it as required, and named eight people that Bolling had transported, all identified by two names except for "Tony a negro".
 Bolling was again named as a "Gent." in 1697 when allowed to re-patent a deserted patent of 300 or 460 acres for transporting six people named only by their first names.
 In 1701 the General Court allowed Bolling to re-patent 300 acres for transporting six people, each identified with two names.

 Bolling built his house near the Appomattox River on Kippax Plantation, which was in the part of Charles City County that became Prince George County in 1702.
 Bolling served as Charles County's sheriff from 1692-1694 and again from 1699 until 1700.
 He rose to the rank of lieutenant colonel in the Virginia militia by 1704.

 A decade after Bacon's Rebellion, Bolling began his public life by becoming a justice of the peace for Charles City County in June, and by year's end successfully contested the election of Edward Hill Jr. as one of the burgesses representing Prince George County.
-He won re-election once, but then was not returned to office until 1699 (after different men were elected on five separate occasions, possibly because those responsibilities conflicted with those of Bolling's sheriff office or because of his travels) and was not re-elected.
+He won re-election once, but then was not returned to office until 1699 (after different men were elected on five occasions, possibly because those responsibilities conflicted with those of Bolling's sheriff office or because of his travels) and was not re-elected.
 After creation of Prince George County in 1702, Bolling became one of the first two burgesses representing the new county and won re-election, until succeeded by his son of the same name.